moerv9/sentiment/docs/6_Trading.md

 </br>

 ![Strategy #1](./img/trading/strategy%20%231.png)
-##### *Figure 13: Charts for Bitcoin Price and Average Sentiment with corresponding signals*
+##### *Figure 15: Charts for Bitcoin Price and Average Sentiment with corresponding signals*
 </br>

 </br>

-In the [trade](#TODO) file are the following methods:
-The first method collects all the Data for the single tweets and stores them in a pandas DataFrame.
-This is neded to delete the duplicates with the following methods:
+The [trade](../sentiment/trade.py)-file starts with the essential function to collect all the single tweets from the database and stores them in a pandas DataFrame.
+This is needed to delete the duplicates with the following methods:

 </br>